 Male infertility issues are responsible for about one-third of infertility problems among couples.
 Male infertility can range from a decrease in sperm production to a physical blockage that prevents sperm from reaching its destination.
-The CRE (previously SIRM-Dallas) expert team of fertility specialists treat male infertility and evaluate each patient and offer a treatment plan based on each patient’s needs.
+The CRE expert team of fertility specialists treat male infertility and evaluates each patient and offers a treatment plan based on each patient’s needs.

 A few of the most common issues responsible for male infertility are listed below: